 -- Miscellaneous (meters, signs, registers, typewriters, etc)

-The instruments shown here have been electrically tested.
-Most instruments are tested and working, and are guaranteed to work if used at the recommended voltage.
+Most instruments shown here have been electrically are tested and are guaranteed to work if used at the recommended voltage.
 A few instruments may not have passed my brief electrical check and if so are offered "as is" at a reduced price.
 I do not clean them, since some users will prefer the patina of age, while others will want to polish the brass and wood.
 I leave the choice to the buyer.

 On most photos, you can click on the small photo for a larger version (as well as clicking on the links to the second, third photos etc).